 The Early Career Independent Investigator award will be presented during the ASPET Annual Meeting at Experimental Biology 2018 at the Division for Neuropharmacology’s Annual Meeting in San Diego on Monday, April 23, 2018 from 6:00 pm – 6:30 pm.

 Division for Pharmacology Education – Pharmacology Educators Travel Award

 Diptiman D. Bose, BPharm, MS, PhD

 Drs.
-Willmann Liang from The Chinese University of Hong Kong and Diptiman Bose from Western New England University are the recipients of 2018 ASPET Division for Pharmacology Education travel awards for pharmacology educators.
+Willmann Liang from The Chinese University of Hong Kong, Diptiman Bose from Western New England University, and James O'Donnell from Rosalind Franklin University of Medicine and Science are the recipients of 2018 ASPET Division for Pharmacology Education travel awards for pharmacology educators.

 The primary goal of these travel awards is to promote participation in the ASPET Annual Meeting by pharmacology educators and to foster career development in pharmacology education.
 Both recipients will attend the ASPET Annual Meeting at Experimental Biology, April 21-25, 2018 in San Diego.

 Dr Liang received his PhD in cardiovascular pharmacology in 2004 from the University of British Columbia in Canada.
 He received a postgraduate diploma in higher education in 2007 from the National Institute of Education at Nanyang Technological University in Singapore.
 He currently is an adjunct assistant professor in the department of life science at Tunghai University in Taiwan as well as a lecturer in the school of biomedical sciences at The Chinese University of Hong Kong.